ArchipelagoMW/Archipelago/worlds/marioland2/docs/en_Super Mario Land 2.md

 ## What items and locations get shuffled?

+Completing a level's exits results in a location check instead of automatically bringing you to the next level.
-Completing a level's normal exit OR secret exit results in a location check for that level.
-Completing a normal exit does not automatically unlock the next level, but completing a secret exit does always bring you to the secret course.
+Where there are secret exits, the secret exit will be a separate location check.
+There is one exception, Hippo Zone, that does not have a separate check for its secret exit.
+The Hippo Zone secret exit will still bring you to the Space Zone.
-This means that if you can complete the secret exit, you do not need to return to complete the normal exit, as the check for the level will have been registered already.

-Unlocking "normal exit" paths requires shuffled zone progression items.
-So, for example, finding or receiving a "Tree Zone Progression" will unlock the path from Tree Zone 1 to Tree Zone 2.
+Unlocking paths to new levels requires finding or receiving Zone Progression items.
+For example, receiving the first "Turtle Zone Progression" will unlock the path from Turtle Zone 1 to Turtle Zone 2.
+Paths to secret levels are separate items, so Turtle Zone Secret will open the path from Turtle Zone 2 to the Turtle Zone Secret Course.

+Mario Zone, Pumpkin Zone, Tree Zone, and Macro Zone each have one "Zone Progression x2" item that opens two paths at once.

+The path from Tree Zone 2 to the branch to Tree Zone 3 and 4 is one unlock, so both levels will open at this point.

 Besides the zone progression unlocks, the following items are always shuffled:
 - Mushroom: required to become Big Mario.
 If you are Fire or Bunny Mario and take damage, and have not obtained the